marcopennekamp/lore/spec/02-types.md

 In other words, subtyping and assignability precisely differ in the way we handle type variables.
 Let's say we have a relationship A and B, both being type variables.
 In the case of subtyping, we want to ensure that ALL possible instances of A are a subtype of ALL possible instances of B. In the case of assignability, we want to ensure that ALL possible instances of A are a subtype of ANY instance of B.

+There is a special case when we have type variables on both sides.
+Take (A) and (B) for example.
+If we substitute A into B, we have to check that A's upper bound is a subtype of B's upper bound and A's lower bound is a supertype of B's lower bound.
+That is, the types that A describes fit into the range of types described by B.

 **TODO:** Add recently added typing rules from the code (such as list subtyping).

 ##### Declared Types